couchbaselabs/docs-ng/content/couchbase-manual-2.0/installing-and-upgrading.markdown

  * Perform an online upgrade

-   Here you remove one or more nodes from the cluster and rebalance.
+   Here you remove one node from the cluster and rebalance.
 On the nodes you have taken out of the cluster, uninstall Couchbase Server Community Edition package, and install Couchbase Server Enterprise Edition.
-You can then add the new nodes back to the cluster and rebalance.
-This process can be repeated until the entire cluster is using the Enterprise Edition.
+You can then add the new nodes back into the cluster and rebalance.
+Repeat this process until the entire cluster is using the Enterprise Edition.

-   For more information on performing online upgrades, see [Online Upgrade Process](couchbase-manual-ready.html#couchbase-getting-started-upgrade-online).
+   For more information on performing online upgrades, see [Online Upgrades](couchbase-manual-ready.html#couchbase-getting-started-upgrade-online).

  * Perform an offline upgrade

-   Here you need to shutdown the entire cluster, and uninstall Couchbase Server Community Edition, and install Couchbase Server Enterprise Edition.
+   Shutdown the entire cluster, and uninstall Couchbase Server Community Edition from each machine.
+Then install Couchbase Server Enterprise Edition.
 The data files will be retained, and the cluster can be restarted.

    For more information on performing offline upgrades, see [Offline Upgrade